Thom Browne, J. Crew among Michelle Obama's inaugural fashion picks

 Interest in Michelle Obama's clothing has extended to the outfits worn by her two daughters.
 On Monday, the White House said Malia, 14, was wearing a J.Crew ensemble and Sasha, 11, wore a Kate Spade coat and dress.

 Obama is a far bigger influence on U.S. fashion than most of her predecessors.
-Laura Bush favored suits by Oscar de la Renta and Hillary Clinton - now the U.S. Secretary of State - is best known for wearing a range of brightly colored pants suits.
+Laura Bush favoured suits by Oscar de la Renta and Hillary Clinton - now the U.S. Secretary of State - is best known for wearing a range of brightly coloured pants suits.
 Even stylish Jackie Kennedy wore mostly European designers.

 Obama's fashion choices have not always been applauded.
 Some Americans were angry when she wore a red gown from a British label - Alexander McQueen - to a 2011 state dinner for China's president.